Climate Working Group

 Are you concerned about climate change?
 Join us on the first Tuesday of each month to connect and collaborate with like-minded groups and individuals.

-Our objective is to help groups, leaders, and citizens across New Hampshire share information and actions to help address climate pollution at the town, state, and federal levels.
+Our objective is to help groups, leaders, and citizens across New Hampshire share information, collaborate, and boost each others' actions to help address climate pollution at the town, state, and federal levels.

-Meeting focus: state and federal climate policy opportunities for the next legislative session.
+Meeting focus: state climate policy opportunities in the next legislative session.

 Recently in the News